In the Field

 Mammologix identified the patient population: women who had not returned within six months after the date they had been recommended to come back for their annual screening mammogram.
 That group became the target for the first mailing.

-The mechanics behind it were straightforward.
+The mechanics behind the program were straightforward.
 Mammologix used the facility's existing patient tracking data to identify who was overdue and when, formatted and produced the mailing using the director's letter, and ran the outreach as a recurring operational workflow rather than a one-time campaign.

 Some patients lapse because nothing prompted them to return.
 A single letter, written by someone who cared about the answer, was enough to change that for more than one in four.